katjes733/weather-mcp-server/README.md

    }
    ```

-   - Replace <sample-mcp-app> with the name of your MCP Server: e.g. `my-mcp-server`
    - Replace <path_to_project> with the path to your project; e.g.: `/Users/username/Documents/projects/create-mcp-server-app-bun`

 4. Restart Claude Desktop; this is important as Claude Desktop will otherwise not apply changes to `claude_desktop_config.json`.